 Standing out in the marketplace is a challenge for any business.
 Today, we look at how organisations are using sustainability to differentiate their brands.

 EcoAct independently verifies renewable energy from Haven Power

 Independent sustainability consultancy EcoAct has verified Haven Power’s renewable product offering and fuel mix disclosure calculations.
 Having this third-party endorsement strengthens the position of ...

 The benefits of becoming a sustainable business

-By Paul Sheffield, Chief Operating Officer at Haven Power.
+By Paul Sheffield, Chief Operating Officer of Haven Power and Opus Energy.